Calvin University students can gain excellent work experiences through on and off campus employment and community service opportunities.

 Only students living in Michigan are eligible for student employment at Calvin (including remote work).
 At this time, Calvin is not set up as an employer in other states and countries.
 Therefore, students living outside of Michigan are not eligible for on-campus or remote employment.
 This means that if students return to their homes in other states or countries during the course of the academic year or summer, they will not be able to continue student employment at Calvin.

 - Work restrictions

 Students in F-1 or J-1 status are not permitted to work off-campus under any circumstances without prior application and authorization from the Department of Homeland Security.
 Any work prior to authorization is a violation of regulations and could subject one to deportation.
 Limited off-campus work opportunities are available as determined by immigration guidelines.
 Check with the International Student Advisor if you have questions about CPT (Curricular Practical Training) and OPT (Optional Practical Training) opportunities.

-If you have questions regarding any information contained in this manual, please contact the Student Employment Manager at (616)526-7001 or email firstname.lastname@example.org.
+If you have questions regarding any information contained in this manual, please contact the Employer Relations Manager at (616) 526-6483 or email email@example.com or Payroll at firstname.lastname@example.org.